All Episodes

 Without the United States, they're screwed.

-That means without the U.S. and our technology, our military might that we share with them, uh, they would be a target bigger than they are now.
+That means without the U.S. and our technology, our military might that we share with them, they would be a target bigger than they are now.

-So we are providing them their security.
+So we are providing them this security.

 If you take this relationship with Qatar back, let's take it back to 2003.